 - ½ cup freshly grated Parmesan

 - ½ t freshly ground pepper I love this pepper mill

 - 1 T chopped chives

-- Drain potatoes and place them in large bowl (if using a hand mixer) or in an electric mixer with a paddle attachment.
+Drain potatoes and place them in large bowl (if using a hand mixer) or in the bowl of a stand mixer mixer with a paddle attachment.
 Mix just long enough to break potatoes up.
 Add hot half and half/ butter mixture a little at a time while mixing on lowest speed.
 Add crème fraiche, chives and Parmesan cheese.
 Salt and pepper to taste.